Netflix's New Risqué Teen Drama Is Based On This Italian Sex Scandal

 Earlier this year, the soapy Netflix drama Elite swept us into a world of a Spanish private school where three scholarship students disrupt the social balance.
-Come November 30, when the show Baby drops on Netflix, we’ll head to another expensive private school, where Roman teens are getting up to a different kind of no good.
-The theme of Netflix shows this fall is "Rich European Teens Behaving Badly."
+On November 30, when the show Baby drops on Netflix, we’ll head to another expensive private school, where Roman teens are getting up to a different kind of no good.
+The theme of Netflix shows this autumn seems to be "Rich European Teens Behaving Badly."

 The major difference between Baby and Elite, aside from setting and language?
 Baby is loosely based on real — and really scandalous — events that occurred in Rome in 2013 and 2014.